-Henry Laurens' political career began when he became a member of the Commons of House of Assembly in 1757 subsequently he was a member every session but one, until the American Revolution (2).
+Henry Laurens' political career began when he became a member of the Commons of House of Assembly in 1757.
+Subsequently, he was a member every session but one, until the American Revolution.
 The Assembly was the dominant institution in Colonial South Carolina.

-Austin and Laurens dissolved in 1762 when his partners moved to England.
-Henry continued in the trade without the partnerships.
-During that time he paid duties on 7 cargoes of slaves as well as other import/export items (4).
+Austin and Laurens dissolved in 1762 when Henry's partners moved to England.
+He continued in the trade without the partnerships.
+During that time he paid duties on 7 cargoes of slaves as well as other import/export items.

 In 1762 Henry purchased the 3,000 acre Mepkin Plantation, located 30 miles from Charles Town, for £8,000.
-50 slaves farmed and cultivated corn, indigo and wheat.
+Fifty slaves farmed and cultivated corn, indigo and wheat.
 In 1765, Laurens began acquiring and managing more rice and indigo plantations in South Carolina and along the Georgia coast.
-In total he acquired around twenty thousand acres (5).
+In total he acquired around twenty thousand acres.
 By 1766 he owned 227 enslaved persons in all of his holdings.

-As a merchant Henry was critical of the British involvement in Colonial economy.
-He frequently filed lawsuits with Crown judges and consequently had an excellent understanding of British Maritime Law (6).
+As a merchant Henry was critical of the British involvement in the Colonial economy.
+He frequently filed lawsuits with Crown judges and consequently had an excellent understanding of British Maritime Law.
 He became embroiled in a controversy with Charles Town custom agents that lasted from 1767 to 1769 over the confiscation of three of his family’s vessels.

 The following year he was appointed to the Safety Council and acting as President he used his influence to hold back any unnecessary provocations.
 He also accepted the job of Chairman of the Charles Town General Committee and President of Provincial Congress.
 Despite these sentiments of the time, Laurens held out hope that reconciliation could still be made with Britain.
 Charles Cotesworth Pinckney chaired the group that drew up the temporary Colonial/State Constitution that consisted of Henry Laurens, Charles Pinckney and eight others.
 On March 26, 1776 South Carolina became the second colony to adopt a new Constitution.
 John Rutledge was elected President and Henry Laurens the Vice President.

-From July 1777 until 1779 he represented South Carolina in the Continental Congress.
-When John Hancock resigned in 1777 he became President of the Continental Congress.
+From July 1777 until 1779, he represented South Carolina in the Continental Congress.
+When John Hancock resigned in 1777, Laurens became President of the Continental Congress.
 He served on the Commerce Committee and the Treasury Board.
-For over two weeks in December of 1777 he suffered so much with his gout that he was unable to attend Congress.
+For over two weeks in December of 1777, he suffered so much with his gout that he was unable to attend Congress.
 He conducted business from his bed.
 Although he offered to resign for medical reasons his offer was denied.
-During the debate on the Saratoga Convention he was the only South Carolina delegate and had to be carried into the chambers because he was so ill.
+During the debate on the Saratoga Convention, he was the only South Carolina delegate in town and had to be carried into the chambers because he was so ill.

 When France entered the war, Laurens decided to remain in Congress as he worked hard to establish trade contracts with French businesses but did so with caution as he did not find French motives trustworthy.

-March 1778 his seat in Congress was taken over by William Henry Drayton.
-In November he attempted to vacate the Presidency, but the House voted unanimously to ask him to stay until the Articles of Confederation were acceded by all States.
+In March 1778 his seat in Congress was taken over by William Henry Drayton.
+In November he attempted to vacate the Presidency but the House voted unanimously to ask him to stay until the Articles of Confederation were accepted by all the States.

 Laurens felt bound to stay in Congress when his fellow delegate William Henry Drayton died leaving him the sole representative from South Carolina.
 This decision made him available to be elected on October 21, 1779 to travel to the Hague to negotiate a loan of not more than 10 million dollars.
 In addition on November 1, 1779 he was elected as Minister to negotiate a treaty of amity and commerce with the Netherlands.
 His salary for this mission would be £ 1,500 silver.

-During his travels to the Netherlands he was redirected to England to be questioned by British police authorities.
+During his travels to the Netherlands he was sent to England to be questioned by British police authorities.
 He was charged with suspicion of high treason after they confirmed his identity and presented the paper that commissioned him to borrow money from countries in Europe to be used by Congress.
-He was then committed to the Tower of London (7).
+He was then committed to the Tower of London.
 He is the only American to have ever been held prisoner there.

-On October 13th he received his first visitors.
+On October 13, 1780, he received his first visitors.
 It is documented in the Tower's Register that the members of his family were allowed to visit every ten days to two weeks thereafter.
-He was not allowed to leave his rooms until November 7th 1780 and walk the grounds with guards during this first walk, bars were installed on the windows.
-While a prisoner he wrote articles for a rebel newspaper with pen and paper provided by a woman who smuggled them in to him and the articles out of the prison for him.
+He was not allowed to leave his room until November 7 and walk the grounds with guards; during this first walk, bars were installed on the windows.
+While a prisoner he wrote articles for a rebel newspaper with pen and paper provided by a woman who smuggled them in to him, and then smuggled the articles out of the prison for him.

-On June 14th the President of the Continental Congress informed Benjamin Franklin the plenipotentiary of the United States at the Court of Versailles that he was authorized to offer Lieutenant General Burgoyne, a British prisoner of war, in exchange for Henry Laurens.
-He was officially discharged with a full and unconditional release on April 27, 1782; he spent 15 months as a prisoner in the Tower, not of war but as a prisoner of the State since he was deemed a traitor.
-Since he was not a prisoner of war he could not be traded for another prisoner until the capture of General Cornwallis who was the Constable of the Tower.
-In January of 1782 when General Cornwallis, who was paroled by America in exchange for Henry Laurens, arrived in England it was supposed to absolve and discharge him from his parole when Laurens was released.
+On June 14, 1781 the President of the Continental Congress informed Benjamin Franklin (the plenipotentiary of the United States at the Court of Versailles) that he was authorized to offer Lieutenant General Burgoyne, a British prisoner of war, in exchange for Henry Laurens.
+He was officially discharged with a full and unconditional release on April 27, 1782.
+He had spent 15 months as a prisoner in the Tower, not of war but as a prisoner of Great Britain since he was deemed a traitor.
+Whereas he was not a prisoner of war, he could not be traded for another prisoner until the capture of General Cornwallis who was the Constable of the Tower.
+It was January of 1782 when General Cornwallis, who was paroled by America in exchange for Henry Laurens, arrived in England.
+It was supposed to absolve and discharge Laurens from his parole when he was released.

-[Henry Laurens] was not so pleased with the decision of his youngest daughter, Mary Eleanor, to marry, nor, one might suspect, with her choice of a partner. … In 1786 at the age of sixteen, she asked her father for permission to marry Charles Pinckney, the rising young politician who would play an important role in the federal Constitutional Convention, contribute to the founding of the Jeffersonian Republican party in South Carolina, and serve four terms as governor of the state.
-Laurens objected to the match on the ostensible grounds of the youth of his daughter and because she was thirteen-and-a-half-years younger than Pinckney, though one suspects that political differences might also have played a role.
-Laurens managed to delay this marriage for two years, but finally relented and witnessed the marriage of the couple upon her eighteenth birthday in 1788 (7).
+Henry Laurens had not been home long when his youngest daughter, Mary Eleanor, sought his approval for marriage at the age of sixteen.
+He was not so pleased with the decision of his youngest daughter, Mary Eleanor, to marry, nor, one might suspect, with her choice of a partner. … In 1786 at the age of sixteen, she asked her father for permission to marry Charles Pinckney, the rising young politician who would play an important role in the federal Constitutional Convention, contribute to the founding of the Jeffersonian Republican party in South Carolina, and serve four terms as governor of the state.
+Laurens objected to the match on the apparent grounds of the youth of his daughter and because she was thirteen younger than Pinckney, though one suspects that political differences might also have played a role.
+Laurens managed to delay this marriage for two years, but finally relented and witnessed the marriage of the couple upon her eighteenth birthday in 1788.

-Henry Laurens served as a Presidential Elector for South Carolina where under the first Presidential election he cast South Carolina's vote for General George Washington in 1789.
-After this vote he was officially retired from all politics and spent the remainder of his years at Mepkin Plantation concentrating on his agriculture endeavors.
+Henry Laurens served as a Presidential Elector for South Carolina when under the first U.S. Presidential election in 1789, he cast South Carolina's vote for General George Washington.
+After this vote he was officially retired from all politics and spent the rest of his life at Mepkin Plantation concentrating on his agriculture endeavors.